-If additional, previously unforeseen, works are required which incur additional costs from the contractor the DFG will be recalculated.
-In order to cover the additional administrative costs of processing these amendments the Councils fee will also be recalculated (at the same 17.5% rate) and will increase accordingly.
-If some works are deemed unnecessary when on site and are omitted from the scheme there will be a decrease in the contractor's costs and the DFG will be recalculated.
+- If additional, previously unforeseen, works are required which incur additional costs from the contractor the DFG will be recalculated.
+In order to cover the additional administrative costs of processing these amendments the Councils fee will also be recalculated (at the same 17.5% rate plus VAT at the standard rate) and will increase accordingly. - If some works are deemed unnecessary when on site and are omitted from the scheme there will be a decrease in the contractor's costs and the DFG will be recalculated.
 The Councils fee will not be reduced because the administrative costs of processing the grant have already been incurred.
 Processing a reduction in the contractor's costs also adds to the administrative processing of the grant but the Council will not apply any additional costs for this.
 In these circumstances the original fee will remain unchanged.

-In cases where an applicant is not entitled to a DFG e.g. their calculated contribution exceeds the cost of the adaptation works, they may still elect to use the Councils DFG service to process their application to a 'nil' approval.
-The Council will charge the applicant a fee of 17.5% of the contractor's total costs to complete the works (and any other allowable ancillary or preliminary fees incurred) in these circumstances.
-Fees for this service may re-assessed annually and will be discussed with the grant applicant at the time of them making an initial service request/enquiry.
+In cases where an applicant is not entitled to a DFG e.g. their calculated contribution exceeds the cost of the adaptation works; they may still elect to use the Councils DFG service to process their application to a 'nil' approval.

+The Council will charge the applicant a fee of 17.5% plus VAT at the standard rate, of the contractor's total costs to complete the works (and any other allowable ancillary or preliminary fees incurred) in these circumstances.

+Fees for this service may be re-assessed annually and will be discussed with the grant applicant at the time of them making an initial service request/enquiry.